ajinkya933/CRAFT-pytorch/README.md

 - ⭐ Recognition in our sponsors list

 ### Why Sponsor?
-Your sponsorship helps maintain and improve TextClear, ensuring it remains a robust and reliable tool for the community.
+Your sponsorship helps me maintain the code, ensuring it remains a robust and reliable tool for the community.
 Every contribution, no matter how small, makes a difference!